Table of Contents

 With any challenge, it’s always a good idea to go into it with a plan for success.

-Dry January is no exception, and there are some simple steps everyone can take to help the month go as smoothly as possible.
+The Dry January challenge is no exception, and there are some simple steps everyone can take to help the month go as smoothly as possible.

 1. Take it Easy and Be Flexible

-First and foremost, learn to be flexible with this health challenge.
+First and foremost, learn to be flexible with the Dry January challenge.

-If going 30 days sober doesn’t work out exactly as planned, that is to be expected for some people.
+If the 30 days sober benefits don’t work out exactly as planned, that is to be expected for some people.
 Beginning promptly on January 1 might not work for everyone and that’s okay.

-Starting on the third or fourth day of the month and continuing until the same time in February works just as well and allows for a cushion around New Year’s Day festivities.
+Starting on any day of the month and continuing until the same time in February works just as well and allows for a cushion around New Year’s Day festivities.

-Next, if there’s a hiccup during this time and you happen to drink, don’t automatically assume that you have to keep drinking.
+Next, if there’s a hiccup during this time and you happen to drink some alcohol, don’t automatically assume that you failed.

 2. Expect Triggers and Cravings to Drink